mitcho/turktools/README.md

 ## Usage

-To download everything here, click on the "ZIP" button above.
+To download everything here, click on the "Download ZIP" button on the right sidebar.
 The following tools are included:

 * Sample HTML skeletons
 * `templater.py`